prometheus-msteams/prometheus-msteams/chart/README.md

 See [Helm Configuration](#helm-configuration) for reference.

-Optionally you can customise the [Teams Message Card Template](https://github.com/bzon/prometheus-msteams/tree/master/chart/prometheus-msteams/card.tmpl).
+Optionally you can customise the [Teams Message Card Template](./prometheus-msteams/card.tmpl).
+See [README](../README.md#customise-messages-to-ms-teams) for more information.

 ### Deploy to Kubernetes cluster